How To Take Product Photos Like A Pro [Equipment, Setup & Tips]

 Not long ago, product photography was a pricey headache.
 Every time retailers needed product shots, they had to pay professionals hundreds or even thousands of dollars.

-Today, anyone can create high-quality images right from their phone using different angles and setups.
+Today, anyone can take great product photos for their ecommerce website right from their phone.
 It costs almost nothing, but the payoff is huge: more sales.

 Just ask Etsy: they found that 90% of their sales were driven by image quality.
 The trend makes sense: online shoppers need photos to evaluate products when they can’t see them in person.
 The higher the photo’s quality, the more confident people will feel about their purchase.